Home > Moving > City Guides > Safe, Affordable Neighborhoods in Milwaukee

 Things to Do in Northpoint

-Practice your golf swing at Lake Park Golf Club, attend free community events like Music in the Park, or play tennis at Lake Park.
+Tee up with friends on the 18-hole range at Lake Park Golf Club, attend free community events in Milwaukee like Music in the Park, or play tennis at Lake Park.
 Explore art exhibits, sculptures, and the Renaissance Garden at Villa Terrace Decorative Arts Museum.
 Learn about Milwaukee’s maritime history at the North Point Lighthouse & Museum.
-Grab a fresh-brewed coffee and a Canadian Bacon Croissant for breakfast at Colectivo Coffee Lakepoint.
-Fill up on Korean menu items like Bibimbap, Samgyeobsal, or a Korean Style Hot Stone Bowl with your choice of toppings at Stone Bowl Grill.
-Gather with friends for shareable, plant-based bites like Sweet Potato Sabzi, Fancy Nachos, or Fig & Olive Tapenade at Strange Town.
-Or make a reservation for an upscale date night, with beautiful views and a la carte items like Steak Tartare, Tapenade de Saumon, and Lentilles Du Puy at Bartolotta’s Lake Park Bistro.
+Marvel at the Marble Hall, see exhibits like Talk Back and Not Pictured, or take a guided tour at the Charles Allis Art Museum.
+Gather with friends for shareable, vegan-based bites like Roasted Red Cabbage, Eggplant Caponata Orzo, or Mushroom Tartine at Strange Town.
+Fill up on Korean menu items like Bibimbap, Samgyeopsal, or a Korean Style Hot Stone Bowl with your choice of toppings at Stone Bowl Grill.
+Make a reservation for an upscale date night with beautiful views and classic French entrees like Steak Tartare, Tapenade de Saumon, and Coq Au Vin at Bartolotta’s Lake Park Bistro.
+Or order the Happy Cow Impossible Burger, Corn Dogs, and Cheesy Beef Fries paired with a Peanut Butter Custard Shake from MooSa’s.

 Moving to Milwaukee?
-Extra Space Storage has convenient storage facilities throughout the area to help with your transition.
-Find cheap storage in Milwaukee!
+Extra Space Storage has convenient storage facilities throughout the Milwaukee metro to help with your transition.
+Find a storage unit near you!

 Neighborhood statistics from AreaVibes